TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-streaming/overview.md

 ## Getting started

-Tyk Streams is currently in the Lab Release phase, and we'd love for you to try it out.
-Please sign up below to get started
+Tyk Streams is currently in the [Lab Release]({{<ref "developer-support/special-releases-and-features/lab-releases">}}) phase, and we'd love for you to try it out.
+Please click the button to get to the quick started guide:
 {{< button_left href="https://survey.hsforms.com/1ItPCBg-_Tre8WFJZL4pp6Q3ifmg" color="green" content="Signup" >}}

 ---